Saturday, August 30, 2025

 The Harvesters by Pieter Breughel the Elder, Flanders, 1565 / zoom

-Pursuing individual gain weakens the community and communal lands become privately owned.
+When growing towns lead to crops grown for market, lands used communally become private.
 Then people leave "He went off to seek his fortune," is how many fairy tales begin.

 Those who remain on the land become sharecroppers or serfs.